"Beyond Hearts and Minds"

 Sakura leapt upon another building which jarred her demon-senses, and attempted the spell.
 Again, there was a brief appearance of her pink aura, but no exorcism.
 She went to the next, and tried again.
 The same thing happened.

 A strange feeling rose in her.
 Was it fear?
-Her pink aura, the only energy that repelled demons — or rather, ate through their flesh like acid — was going out like a dying lamp.
+Her pink aura, the only energy that repelled demons — and disintegrated them like acid — seemed to be going out like a dying lamp.
 And she did not know why.

 There was a pulse of evil chakra in the air.
 Sakura swallowed.
 The glow appeared behind her, to her left.